tacoss/sastre/README.md

 > Nesting modules has no depth limits, you can produce almost any kind of object using this technique.

+Since `0.1.1` module and method names are converted from `dash-case` to `PascalCase` and `camelCase` respectively.
+This would help to alleviate issues with case-sensitiveness on some environments, especially when doing cross-environment development, e.g. Linux vs OSx.

 ## Containers

 An instantiated `Resolver` becomes a `container` instance, you name it: